Hon. Catherine Charlotte Prittie1

 Mary Frances Farmer was the daughter of Maj.-Gen. Reginald Onslow Farmer.2 She married Henry O'Callaghan Prittie, 4th Baron Dunalley of Kilboy, son of Henry Prittie, 3rd Baron Dunalley of Kilboy and Lady Anne Maria Louisa O'Callaghan, on 22 August 1876.1 She died on 18 May 1929.1

 From 22 August 1876, her married name became Prittie.
-As a result of her marriage, Mary Frances Farmer was styled as Baroness Dunalley of Kilboy on 10 September 1885.
-She was invested as a Member, Order of the British Empire (M.B.E.) in 1920.1
+After her marriage, Mary Frances Farmer was styled as Baroness Dunalley of Kilboy on 10 September 1885.
+She was appointed Member, Order of the British Empire (M.B.E.) in 1920.1

 Children of Mary Frances Farmer and Henry O'Callaghan Prittie, 4th Baron Dunalley of Kilboy